MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection-automatically.md

 1. Confirm that the Windows Debugging Tools are installed on the host system.
 For information on downloading and installing the debugger tools, see [Download Debugging Tools for Windows](debugger-download-tools.md).

 2. Locate the *kdnet.exe* and *VerifiedNICList.xml* files.
-By default they are located here.
+By default, they are located here.

    ```
    C:\Program Files (x86)\Windows Kits\10\Debuggers\x64